russellmatbouli/belfastelixir-new-website/README.md

 ### RSVP page

-A simple 'yes' or 'no' chocie given to the user.
+A simple 'yes' or 'no' choice given to the user.
 Uniqueid should tell us the user and the meetup in question.

 ### Unsubscribe Page

-A simple page that takes a unqiueid and automatically unsubscribes users from the mailing list.
+A simple page that takes a uniqueid and automatically unsubscribes users from the mailing list.

 ### Admin Section